arne-schroppe/dash/README.md

 very-very-cold = temp.kelvin-to-celsius 34
 ```

-This also means that there's nothing special about the do-syntax.
-It's only
+This also means that you can use do-expressions for lots of other things, not only i/o.
-the built-in io module that has some special powers.
-But you can create you own modules
-for do-expressions.
-They just need to provide two functions at the very least, `bind`
+You can create you own modules for do-expressions.
+They just need to provide two functions
-and `return`:
+at the very least, `bind` and `return`:
 ```
 maybe = module
   bind a next =